 Another strategy is enforcement of the property maintenance code, which protects the community's appearance by establishing minimum standards for the upkeep of businesses, houses, yards and vacant lots.
 This helps to protect our property values and quality of life.

 Harrison Township's neighborhood associations are supported by the department, as well.
 Some 18 neighborhoods have banded together as associations to deal with the quality-of-life issues that affect their immediate area.
 In some cases, they've banded together strictly for crime watch.
 In others, they also work to promote neighborhood improvement and pride.

 The department is also responsible for numerous activities that encourage economic development and growth.

 Code-enforcement duties are shared by two code enforcement officers.
 The department is responsible for all aspects of community development, zoning and code enforcement activities.
-The department is located at the government center, 5945 North Dixie Drive, and can be reached at (937) 890-5611, weekdays between the hours of 8 a.m. and 4:30 p.m.
+Cathi Spaugy is the director of the department which is located at the government center, 5945 North Dixie Drive, and can be reached at (937) 890-5611, weekdays between the hours of 8 a.m. and 4:30 p.m.

 Harrison Township Sheriff's Substation

 Police services are provided to Harrison Township residents through a contract between the Township and the Montgomery County Sheriff's Office.
 Thirty-six Sheriff's deputies work out of the Harrison Township Substation, located at 5945 North Dixie Drive.
 Captain Jeremy Roy is the district commander.
 Non-emergency calls should be directed to (937) 225-4357.
 For emergency calls, dial 9-1-1.

 The Montgomery County Sheriff's Office is one of only 15 sheriff's offices in the country to be nationally accredited by the Commission on Accreditation for Law Enforcement Agencies.